adiachenko/starter-kit-laravel/README.md

 ## VSCode/Cursor Setup

-All formatting settings for VSCode and Cursor are included under `.vscode/` folder and should be picked up automatiically by the editor as long as you install suggested extensions.
+VSCode and Cursor will automatically detect formatting settings defined in the `.vscode/` folder – no additional setup is needed beyond installing the suggested extensions.